ventlio-tech/tanstack-query/README.md

 - [✅] Requests context implementations
 - [✅] Post, Get, Patch Requests
 - [✅] Query key tracker to track dynamic query and help fetch query cache from any page
-- [Not Completed] Persistent queries implementation
+- [✅] Persistent queries implementation (Not completed)
 - [❌] Put request
 - [❌] Generic return type (this is currently an issue if the API does not return object with the necessary properties required by the library)
+- [❌] Generic Pagination for any response without infinite queries
+- [❌] Infinite Get Query implementation (still using implementation meant for our use case)
 - [❌] Server sent events
 - [❌] Socket implementations
 - [❌] Tests